-- Minimizing the cost of construction, maintenance and management

-- Minimizing financial liabilities

-- Supporting economic development or tourism
+- Minimizing the cost of construction, maintenance and management - Minimizing financial liabilities - Supporting economic development or tourism - Leveraging partnerships with community organizations to reduce construction and maintenance costs.

 The City must weigh these various objectives for each property when deciding the best way to develop (or not develop) and manage each public property.
 For example,